 The Land & Water Resources Department provides the following cost-share programs for landowners and producers to help achieve conservation goals outlined in Dane County’s Land and Water Resource Management Plan.
 Many of these goals are accomplished through the implementation of agricultural conservation practices that reduce soil erosion, improve water infiltration, improve water quality, build soil health, increase wildlife habitat, sequester carbon, and diversify production practices.

-The Conservation Practice Implementation (CPI) program helps with the implementation of structural agricultural conservation practices that keep soil and nutrients on the land.
+Helps with the implementation of structural conservation practices that keep soil and nutrients on the land.
 This program is available to landowners or producers who own or operate agricultural land in Dane County and meet the eligibility requirements.

 Provides funding to help convert traditional row-cropped fields to continuous vegetative cover.
 Continuous vegetation can increase water infiltration, reduce soil erosion, improve water quality, build soil health, increase wildlife habitat, sequester carbon, and diversify production practices.